tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* Functions and methods can be ran nearly everywhere.
+* Functions and methods can be ran nearly everywhere
-* They are still scoped to contexts, but the contexts they can be used in are pretty broad
+  * Provided they exist in the scope of that context

+* In this example, we have a `puts` statement being ran at the class level
-* In this case, declaring the class `Foo` will log `"hello world"`.
+* So when this code is evaluated, it will log `"hello world"`
-  * This only happens when this code is evaluated, not every time an instance of `Foo` is created (so typically once).
+  * To reiterate, this will generally only happen once, not for every instance of `Foo`

-* You'll see this a lot when including a module that adds behavior to a class
+* You'll typically see this pattern being used as a way to configure modules for classes, or for metaprogramming

 ---